qbrc-cnap/cnap/docs/workflows.md

   If you wish to create your own element and need some dynamic behavior (e.g. via javascript), you should include it in the HTML snippet inside `<script></script>` tags.
 The javascript contained there should *only* be related to display and/or dynamic UI behavior.
 Javascript used to "prepare" data to be POST'd to the backend is declared in the `js_handler` file.

 - `js_hander` points at another file which contains javascript dictating how the data captured from the input element is transformed before being sent to the backend.
 Often optional.
-An example is the file at `<repository dir>/workflow_ingestion/js/file_chooser.js` which is a handler for our custom file chooser interface.
+An example is the file at `/www/workflow_ingestion/js/file_chooser.js` which is a handler for our custom file chooser interface.
 This code is executed when the client clicks "analyze"; the javascript (using jQuery) goes through the file chooser interface to determine which files were selected for analysis.
 It then extracts unique identifiers for those resources (e.g. primary keys) which are subsequently included in the data that is sent to the backend.
 As briefly mentioned above, the javascript contained in the `js_handler` is only executed just prior to POSTing content to the backend; it does *not* control any dynamic behavior of the interface itself.

     Many of the "simple" input elements (e.g. text boxes, dropdowns) directly transmit their data and do *not* need to define a `js_handler`, so it is often set to `null`.
 For example, in the dropdown, the selected option is sent to the backend referenced by the `name` attribute in the `<select>` element.
 As a concrete example, consider the following HTML specifying a dropdown:
     ```